 Second, you need to know what will be going on those shelves!
 We have created built-ins with shelves as narrow as a soup can in a pantry to accommodate canned goods.

 If it’s going to fit what you have in mind, then yes, the space is built-in approved!

 Have a window?
-Create a sunlit reading nook like we did in the Scruggs home!
+Create a sunlit reading nook like we did in my home!

 What is required in the design, planning and building of a built-in?